 PATH NUMBERS: 610, 689, 694, 670, 607

 Day 6 is a demanding day distance wise so I recommend leaving as early as possible.
-My friend and I have asked for breakfast to go, settled out bill the night before and set out shortly before 6am.
+My friend and I asked for breakfast to go, settled our bill the night before, and set out shortly before 6 am.

 The first stage of the day takes hikers along the paved road all the way down to Malga Ciapella.
 During the summer season a bus operates between Passo Fedaia and Malga Ciapella, so if you are not up for hiking along the road, take the bus.

-This tiny seasonal village is known for the gateway to Marmolada’s second highest peak – Punta Rocca, which can be reached via the two tier gondola leaving from the centre of the village.
+This tiny seasonal village is known as the gateway to Marmolada’s second-highest peak – Punta Rocca, which can be reached via the two-tier gondola leaving from the center of the village.

-Apart from a few hotels and a campground there is not much else around here, but we did stop for a nice cup of capuccino before venturing onto the next stage of the day.
-I have noticed that Alta Via 2 became a lot quieter after Malga Ciapella and for the rest of the day we only met a handful of people on our hike.
+Apart from a few hotels and a campground, there is not much else around here, but we did stop for a nice cup of cappuccino before venturing onto the next stage of the day.
+I have noticed that Alta Via 2 became a lot quieter after Malga Ciapella and for the rest of the day, we only met a handful of people on our hike.

-For the next three hours you will be climbing up the path no. 689 to Forcella (saddle) Rossa, first through the conifer forest then across high alpine pastures.
+For the next three hours, you will be climbing up path no. 689 to Forcella (saddle) Rossa, first through the conifer forest then across high alpine pastures.
 It’s a tiring approach particularly on a sunny day, once you are out of the forest with no shade in sight.

-The third and last stage of the hike from Forcella Rossa to Passo San Pellegrino is mostly downhill through beautiful alpine meadows, where you can meet some very friendly horses.
+The third and last stage of the day takes hikers down from Forcella Rossa to Passo San Pellegrino across beautiful alpine meadows, where you can meet some very friendly horses.

 Passo San Pellegrino was a halfway mark for us and I’ve decided to treat myself to a nice stay in a hotel with a small spa.
 Exactly what my tired body needed after hiking for so long.
 I stayed in the lovely hotel Costabella and couldn’t recommend it enough.